New US embassy designs make a bold statement

 The embassy now being replaced in London, for example, was designed by Eero Saarinen, better known for the Gateway Arch in St. Louis.

-Saarinen's embassy was in Grosvenor Square in central London, integrating U.S. diplomacy into the heart of the city.
+Saarinen's embassy was in Grosvenor Square in central London, integrating US diplomacy into the heart of the city.
 The building even opened its library to members of the public.

 Then came the 1983 bombing of the U.S. embassy in Beirut, with a death toll of 63, and the 1998 terrorist attacks on embassies in Kenya and Tanzania, which killed more than 200 people.
 Hardening the defenses at embassies and consulates around the world suddenly became a priority.